quachtinh761/english-learning-application/README.md

 - Quiz has status, but in this demo, I just list all quiz.
     + Need to allow more filter
     + Need to get only non-draft quizzes
+- Some submissions can be created but have not submitted yet
 - After the quiz ends, we need to update the ranks for all submissions.
 - Set up docker
 - In this phase, we only can get realtime if we do register subscribing topic from FE, which has not completed yet.
 In my local, I force subscribe the topic by calling `RealtimeNotification@subscribeToTopic` function with my local token.